cfobel/python___pyevolve/docs/source_rel_0_6/getstarted.rst

 .. rubric:: Footnotes

-.. [#rawscore] It is important to note that in Pyevolve, we have :term:`raw score` and :term:`fitness score`, the raw score is the return of the evaluation function and the fitness score is the scaled score.
+.. [#rawscore] It is important to note that in Pyevolve, we have :term:`raw score` and :term:`fitness score`, the raw score is the return of the evaluation function and the fitness score is the scaled score or the raw score in absence of a scaling scheme.

 .. [#samplegenome] The term :term:`sample genome` means one genome which provides the main configuration for all individuals.